emarcey/cicerone/glossary/malts.md

 		* amber - dark brown (Munich Dunkel, Dunkles Bock)
 		* some beers might add a portion of Pilsner to lighten color/flavor
 	* Belgian: sparingly.
 Small portions in dubbels, some Bière de Garde.
 Base malt for Flanders Red
+* Grain:
+	* Shape: teardrop
+	* Structure: husk, giving the teardrop a diamond shape, closed at one end; internal kernel has a groove down the middle
+	* Color: beige/tan, some hints of scorching
+	* Flavor: bread (pretzel?), dough, a little bit of caramel/toffee
 # Pale Ale Malt
 * Notes:
 	* highly modified (starch readily accessible)